Anomalies in B mesons decays: A phenomenological approach: Global fits

-If we focus instead in the principal directions of the uncertainty ellipsoid, the picture is clearer: axis 1 is still dominated by $\tau$ observables.
+If we focus instead on the principal directions of the uncertainty ellipsoid, the picture is clearer: axis 1 is still dominated by $\tau$ observables.
 Axis 2 is constrained by the electroweak precision tests: $m_W$, $\Gamma_Z$, $A_\mathrm{FB}(Z \to \bar{b}b)$ and the leptonic asymmetries $A_e$ and $A_\tau$ (observables 14 and 100).
-Axis 3, in the other hand, is constrained by observables sensible to lepton universality violations in the $e$-$\mu$ sector: $\RKp$ observables (observable 9 is $R_K^{[1.1, 6]}$ and observable 6 is $R_{K^*}^{[1.1, 6]}$), but also the equivalent $\RDp$ observable $R_{\mu e}(B \to D^* \ell^+ \nu)$ (observable 164), the leptonic branching ratio of $\pi^+ \to e^+ \nu$ (observable 173) and the ratio $R_{e \mu}(K^+ \to \ell^+ \nu)$ (observable 78), all of them defined in \eqref{eq:worseobs}.
-Indeed, this separation between electroweak and $\RKp$ observables is already visible in Figure~\ref{im:globalfits}a: the allowed region by EW precision observables (green) is focused around a constant value of $\Clq^e + \Clq^\mu$ approximately aligned with axis 3, while the allowed region of the $\RKp$ observables (red) is focused around a constant value of $\Clq^e - \Clq^\mu$, approximately aligned with axis 2.
+Axis 3, on the other hand, is constrained by observables sensitive to lepton universality violations in the $e$-$\mu$ sector: $\RKp$ observables (observable 9 is $R_K^{[1.1, 6]}$ and observable 6 is $R_{K^*}^{[1.1, 6]}$), but also the equivalent $\RDp$ observable $R_{\mu e}(B \to D^* \ell^+ \nu)$ (observable 164), the leptonic branching ratio of $\pi^+ \to e^+ \nu$ (observable 173) and the ratio $R_{e \mu}(K^+ \to \ell^+ \nu)$ (observable 78), all of them defined in~\eqref{eq:worseobs}.
+Indeed, this separation between electroweak and $\RKp$ observables is already visible in Fig.~\ref{im:globalfits}a: the allowed region by EW precision observables (green) is focused around a constant value of $\Clq^e + \Clq^\mu$ approximately aligned with axis 3, while the allowed region of the $\RKp$ observables (red) is focused around a constant value of $\Clq^e - \Clq^\mu$, approximately aligned with axis 2.